webplatform/docs/tutorials/typography/fontface/index.md

 </pre>

 should add the FontFace to the page's font list.
-And it would, ''if the FontFace were loaded'' -- but it isn't.
+And it would, ''if the font were actually loaded'' -- but it isn't.
 Before we can add the font to the document, we must explictly force it to be loaded with (what else?) the '''load()''' method.

-Naturally, we want to be sure the font is loaded before trying to add it to the document.
-In an async world, that can be a tricky business.
+Interestingly, the load process raises an issue.
+We have to be sure that the font is done loading before trying to add it to the document, but in an async world, that can be a tricky business.
-But we can use an innovative method to wait for the load to finish by combining the load call with the (also new) JavaScript '''Promise''' feature.
+However, we can use an innovative method to wait for the load to finish by combining the load call with the (also new) JavaScript '''Promise''' feature.
 If you want to read up on promises, see [http://www.html5rocks.com/en/tutorials/es6/promises/ this HTML5Rocks article].
 But briefly, a JavaScript promise is a pattern for handling asynchronous operations.
-It operates a bit like an event listener, and lets you call a '''then()''' method that contains a callback function to be executed when the calling method is complete ("the promise is fulfilled").
+It operates a bit like an event listener, and lets you call a '''then()''' method that contains a callback function to be executed only when the calling method is complete ("the promise is fulfilled").
 So this

 <pre>
 var f = new FontFace("fingerpaint", "url(fingerpaint-regular-webfont.ttf)", {});